Nonprofit Banking | 5 Things Every Nonprofit Should Know

 • Contact information

-• All the significant members of your nonprofit – director, president, treasurer, founder, other officers.
+• All the significant members of your nonprofit – director, president, treasurer, founder, and other officers.

-• Bank signatory policy – who handles the money, who signs the checks, who verify deposits, etc.
+• Bank signatory policy – who handles the money, who signs the checks, who verifies deposits, etc.

 It is best practice to check the bank requirements before finalizing your nonprofit bylaws.